Housing News

 The U.S. Federal Reserve announced on Wednesday that it was cutting interest rates by half a percentage point as its battle against high inflation winds down.
 This was the first rate decrease since 2020 and one of several expected cuts this year.

-While mortgage rates are separate from the Fed’s short-term interest rates, when the Fed lowers rates, mortgage rates tend to follow.
-However, homebuyers shouldn’t anticipate a half point drop in mortgage rates, at least in the short-term.
+While mortgage rates are separate from the Fed's short-term interest rates, when the Fed lowers rates, mortgage rates tend to follow.
+However, homebuyers shouldn't anticipate a half-point drop in mortgage rates, at least in the short term.

 "Many prospective homebuyers and sellers are watching the Fed, expecting a big drop in mortgage rates," Lisa Sturtevant, chief economist of Bright MLS, said in a statement.
 The multiple listing service covers the mid-Atlantic region.
 "However, much of today's rate cut has largely been baked in, with rates on the 30-year fixed rate mortgage falling since early July.
 It would be surprising to see a substantial drop in mortgage rates this week."

-Mortgage rates have already come down in anticipation of the Fed’s long-awaited rate cut.
+Mortgage rates have already come down in anticipation of the Fed's long-awaited rate cut.
 They averaged 6.2% in the week ending Sept.
 12, according to Freddie Mac.
-That was down from an average 7.79% in late October 2023.
+That was down from an average of 7.79% in late October 2023.
 (These rates were for 30-year, fixed-rate mortgages.)

 "The rate cut is a good thing for the overall housing market," said New American Funding Chief Investment Officer Jason Obradovich.
 "If the Fed indicates that they're going to need to be even more aggressive with rate cuts then we could end the year in the 5s."